-Activity NC1 Outside the Central City, any residential activity or guest accommodation that does not meet Rules 15.5.1.1 P11 a. or P19 e.h.
-NC2 Sensitive activity within the 50 dB Ldn Air Noise Contour as defined on the planning maps NC3 a.
+Activity NC1 Outside the Central City, any residential activity or guest accommodation that does not meet 1101 Rules 15.5.1.1 P11 a. or P19 e.
+NC2 Sensitive activity within the air noise contour (50 dBA Ldn) as defined on the planning maps NC3 a.
 Sensitive activities i. within 10 metres of the centre line of a 66kV electricity distribution line or within 10 metres of a foundation of an associated support structure. ii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. b.
 Buildings on greenfield sites: i. within 10 metres of the centre line of a 66kV electricity distribution line or within 10 metres of a foundation of an associated support structure. ii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. c.
-Buildings, other than those in (b) above: i. within 10 metres of the foundation of a 66kV electricity distribution support structure. ii.
+Buildings, other than those in (b) above: within 10 metres of the foundation of a 66kV electricity distribution support structure. ii.
 Within 5 metres of the foundation of a 33kV electricity distribution support structure. d.
 Fences within 5 metres of a National Grid transmission line support structure foundation or 5 metres of a 66kV and 33 kV electricity distribution line support structure foundation.
 Any application made in relation to this rule shall not be publicly notified, and shall, absent written approval, be limited notified only to Transpower New Zealand Limited and/or Orion New Zealand Limited or other electricity distribution network operator.
 Notes: 1.
 The National Grid transmission lines and 66kV and 33kV electricity distribution lines are shown on the planning maps.
-2. Vegetation to be planted around the National Grid or electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.
+Vegetation to be planted around the National Grid or electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.
+3. The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to the National Grid transmission lines and electricity distribution line.
+Buildings and

-Activity 3.
-The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZEC 34:2001) contains restrictions on the location of structures and activities in relation activities in the vicinity of National Grid transmission lines or electricity distribution lines must meet comply with the NZECP 34:2001.
+Activity activities in the vicinity of National Grid transmission lines or electricity distribution lines must meet with the NZECP 34:2001.
 NC4 In the Central City, activities listed in Rule 15.5.1.1 P3, P6, P7, P9, P10, P12 to P17 that do not meet one or more of the activity specific standards.